Why is my GFCI outlet

 2. 2

-If the GFCI has tripped, unplug any devices and press the 'reset' button to restore power.
+If the outlet has tripped, press the 'Reset' button to restore power.
+This may temporarily fix the issue.

 Frequently Asked Questions